Bahia will be the 2nd club in the investment scale of the City Group

 “The deal deals with 90% of the tricolor SAF and puts the club in second place in the foreign group’s investment scale – just below Manchester City.”, says Capelo.

-In this way, Bahia would have greater importance within the group than teams like New York City, Girona, Troyes, Yokohama Marinos and Montevideo City Torque, as examples.
+In this way, Bahia would become more important within the group than teams like New York City, Girona, Troyes, Yokohama Marinos and Montevideo City Torque, as examples.

 Capelo also projects that as of 2023, investments will already take place in terms of “reinforcements, structure and a new sports project”.